Slack vs Discord: Everything You Need to Know (2026)

 (Rarely seen) Discord’s light theme

-While both apps’ interfaces come with benefits for their respective communities, Slack’s design is more user-friendly and intuitive.
-I like it because all channels and direct messages are well-organized.
+While both apps’ interfaces come with benefits for their respective communities, Slack’s design is more organized and intuitive, although it can feel a bit sterile.

 Slack is better for text communication, while Discord is better for voice and video communication